mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 This application uses simple table design, which makes the data modelling quite challenging.
 It is crucial to have your data mapped or you will end up with something that doesn't either work or becomes very expensive.
 To make it as cost effective as possible, it is important to choose such a design that as much a possible of the data you need is easily available, without using GSIs (global secondary index).
 When starting designing the database model, the first step is to list the different access patterns.
 For this application there are five initial access patterns, although more might be needed to be added (such as changing a username):

-- Showing a single conversation
+- Showing a single conversation:
+  Partition key: messageGroup_uuid and sort key: created_at
 - A list of conversations
+  Partition key: user_uuid and sort key: last_reply_at
 - Creating a message
 - Adding a new message to an existing message groups
 - Update a message group by using DynamoDB streams